yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 - An SD card with at least 30 GB of free space (an almost empty 32GB card will work)
 - A USB-C to USB-A or USB-C to USB-C Cable to connect your Switch to your computer
 - [TegraRcmGUI](https://github.com/eliboa/TegraRcmGUI/releases/latest) -- Download the TegraRcmGUI installer
+- [Guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm) -- click on the picture to download the program (Note: be sure to backup the contents of your sd card before formatting as fat32, as formatting will erase everything on the drive during formatting)
 - [Hekate](https://github.com/CTCaer/hekate/releases/latest) -- Download the `hekate` zip file
 - [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases/latest) -- Download both the `atmosphere` zip file and `fusee-primary.bin`
 - [Lockpick_RCM](https://github.com/shchmue/Lockpick_RCM/releases/latest) -- Download `Lockpick_RCM.bin`